techtolentino/digital-card/_posts/2016-04-15-on-recruiting.md

 Who's to say that _anybody, any candidate_, cannot be as fortunate and as successful at IBM?

-I, for one, can't.
+I, for one, just can't.

 I whole-heartedly believe that if someone has the brains, the passion for problem-solving, humility, and the willingness to learn, that they too can flourish on any team.

 As a result, there are times where I feel like I don't have the heart for recruitment.
-Because at the end of the day, getting hired is not about just skills - everybody knows that.
+Ultimately, everyone knows that getting hired is not about just skills - everybody knows that.
 It's about attitude, humility, team-playership, your personal network, and the drive to improve yourself over and over.

 At the end of the day, I still hope to supply as much effort as I can towards helping out with recruitment, mainly because I still feel that our Talent team's game is on point!